How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 CONCLUSION

-Performing a repeatability test is the most common methods used to collect type A uncertainty data.
-If your laboratory is ISO/IEC 17025 accredited or plans to get accredited, you will need to perform repeatability testing and include the results in your uncertainty budgets.
+If your laboratory is ISO/IEC 17025 accredited or plans to get accredited, you need to perform repeatability testing and include the results in your uncertainty budgets.

-In this guide, you should have learned how to perform a repeatability test and analyze the results to calculate measurement repeatability.
-Plus, you should have learned some additional tips to help you complete the process with more confidence.
+Plus, you should have learned additional tips to help you complete the process with more confidence.

-Calculating repeatability is not hard, but it is a task that some people find difficult to complete.
-Use the information and tools provided in this guide to help you estimate uncertainty in measurement faster and get prepared for accreditation.
+Calculating repeatability is not hard, but it is a task that some people find difficult to complete which leads to a lot of questions.

 10 Comments